devlooped/StructId/readme.md

     public static bool operator >=(TSelf left, TSelf right) => left.Value.CompareTo(right.Value) >= 0;
 }

-file record struct TValue : IComparable<TValue>
+// This will be removed when applying the template to each user-defined struct id. file record struct TValue : IComparable<TValue>
 {
     public int CompareTo(TValue other) => throw new NotImplementedException();